nhsengland/privfp-experiments/docs/background/experiment-1point0.md

 # Experiment 1.0

-*This version of `Experiment 1.0` was run using the repo at commit [INSERT git SHA](), and looks to explore generic clinical notes containing four entities: `NHS Number`, `Person`, `Date of Birth`, and `Diagnosis`.
+*This version of `Experiment 1.0` was run using the repo at commit [`da9cc98`](https://github.com/nhsengland/privfp-experiments/commit/da9cc9877052cd66275315ce0f6bf7edf7dd360b), and looks to explore generic clinical notes containing four entities: `NHS Number`, `Person`, `Date of Birth`, and `Diagnosis`.
 We also explore extracting further common entities which weren't explicitly injected.*

 Let's run an experiment with the Privacy Fingerprint (PrivFp) pipeline to understand each modular component, and explore some of the things we can do within each section.